 Covent Garden is known to be one of London’s most popular shopping neighborhoods when it comes to fashion.
 It is also known for its variety of delicious restaurants and experiences.
 With over 200 brands to shop from, as well as a large number of bars, pubs, cafes, and restaurants, you may need more than just one day to fully experience Covent Garden in all of its glory.

 3. Carnaby London

 Moving on to the neighborhood of Soho where Carnaby London stands.
 Carnaby is known for being the epicenter of culture and lifestyle in London.
-Carnaby is also known for its 1960s fashion as well as its British brands such as: Paul Smith, Mark Powell, Lazy Oaf, Sweaty Betty and Adidas.
-There are also over 60 restaurants, cafes and bars to choose from when you need a break from shopping.
-In addition to this, Carnaby is also located just minutes away from Oxford Circus as well as Piccadilly Circus.
+Carnaby is also known for its 1960s fashion as well as its British brands, such as Paul Smith, Mark Powell, Lazy Oaf, Sweaty Betty, and Adidas.
+There are also over 60 restaurants, cafes, and bars to choose from when you need a break from shopping.
+In addition to this, Carnaby is also located just minutes away from Oxford Circus and Piccadilly Circus.
 Therefore, you will never run out of things to do.

 4. Columbia Road Flower Market

 So far, we have covered the top 3 shopping centers that truly have it all, but what about a shopping plaza dedicated to flowers?
 Columbia Road Flower Market has been around for almost 150 years and has been a go-to destination for flower lovers ever since.
 Located in London’s trendy Shoreditch neighborhood, this flower market comes alive weekly on Sundays.

 5. Cardinal Place

 Cardinal Place is located near Victoria Station.
 This specific London shopping center offers some much-needed retail therapy.
 There is also a variety of local cinema options nearby to top off your shopping experience.
 In addition to this, for anyone interested, there are also plenty of office spaces available for rent in Cardinal Place.